-Harassment

-as defined by the Occupational Health and Safety Act, is:
+Harassment as defined in The Saskatchewan Employment Act, is:

-Any inappropriate conduct, comment, display, action or gesture by a person that:
+"Any inappropriate conduct, comment, display, action or gesture by a person:

-- a) is either based on race, creed, religion, colour, sex, sexual orientation, marital status, family status, disability, physical size or weight, age, nationality, ancestry or place of origin; or - adversely affects the worker's psychological or physical well-being and that the person knows or ought reasonably to know would cause a worker to be humiliated or intimidated;

-and constitutes a threat to the health or safety of the worker.
+- i) that either: - a. is based on race, creed, religion, colour, sex, sexual orientation, marital status, family status, disability, physical size or weight, age, nationality, ancestry or place of origin; or - subject to subsections (4) and (5), adversely affects the worker's psychological or physical well-being and that the person knows or ought reasonably to know would cause a worker to be humiliated or intimidated; and - ii) that constitutes a threat to the health or safety of the worker."